arun-mani-j/Aashii/README.md

 - /announce - Sends the quoted message to all subscribers of bot.
 - /block - Blocks the user from contacting the admins, you can also give the user ID to be blocked.
 - /cancel - Cancels the announcement in progress.
+- /delete - Deletes the message of admins in users side.
 - /help - Sends the help message.
 - /start - Starts the bot.
 - /unblock - Unblocks the user, you can also give the user ID to be unblocked.
 - /whois - Gives details about the user of given user ID or sender of quoted message.

+# Usage

+Members just need to start the bot and casually message it.
+The messages will be sent to admins group.
+Admins reply to messages of users and this gets sent to users.
+If your message is reply to any admins message, it won't sent to users unless you prefix your message with `REPLY_CHARACTER`, which is by default `!`.
+That is, if you reply to an admins with `!` at start, then that message will be sent to users (of course with `!` removed).
+If there is no text field, like no caption for media or the message is a sticker, then it is forwarded too.

+There is `/delete` command to delete any message you sent to users by mistake.

 # Static Commands